 Step 4.
 Try to open the temporary files with Adobe Acrobat.

-According to Adobe support, the temporary file is deleted if you close the Adobe Acrobat (whether you save or not).
+According to Adobe support, the temporary file is deleted if you close Adobe Acrobat (whether you save it or not).
 The only purpose of the temporary saves is to recover if Acrobat or computer crashes, power cut, etc. So if you didn't encounter a software or computer crash, you might not be able to recover unsaved Adobe Acrobat files through temporary files.

 2. How to Recover Lost/Corrupted PDF Files